 Love is love.
 Everyone should be treated equally regardless of their sexuality.
-It is against the law for someone to treat you unfairly or bully you because of your sexual orientation or what they think your sexual orientation might be.
+It is against the law for someone to treat you unfairly, including bullying you, because of your sexual orientation or what they think your sexual orientation might be.

 What is sexual orientation discrimination?

-Sexual orientation discrimination is when someone treats you unfairly or bullies you because of your sexual orientation or what they assume your sexual orientation to be.
+Sexual orientation discrimination is when someone treats you unfairly, including bullying you, because of your sexual orientation or what they assume your sexual orientation to be.

 Sexual orientation means your emotional, affectional, and sexual attraction, or intimate and sexual relations with, people of a different gender, the same gender, or more than one gender.